-Dedicated Child Support Attorneys in Fort Mill & Greenville, South Carolina
+Dedicated Child Support Attorneys in Fort Mill, Greenville & Rock Hill, South Carolina

 In the State of South Carolina, both parents have an obligation to support and protect their children.
 That responsibility does not disappear when parents get divorced.

-At the David W. Martin Law Group, our child support lawyers in Fort Mill & Greenville, SC understand that raising children is no easy task, especially when it comes to the financial requirements necessary to support their best interests and to ensure their livelihoods.
+At the David W. Martin Law Group, our child support lawyers in Fort Mill, Greenville & Rock Hill, SC understand that raising children is no easy task, especially when it comes to the financial requirements necessary to support their best interests and to ensure their livelihoods.

 During and after divorce proceedings, their education, healthcare, extracurricular activities, and overall financial security lies in your hands.
 That is why we fight aggressively to ensure our clients receive the best child support outcome for their unique family dynamics.

 Our child support attorneys in Fort Mill & Greenville, SC are dedicated to delivering financial solutions for our clients, so whether you are the one receiving child support or are the one paying child support the outcome is fair.

 When Are Parents Legally Obligated to Pay Child Support in Fort Mill, Greenville & Rock Hill, SC?